-- Transcription of the lacZYA operon is controlled by a repressor protein (the lac repressor) that binds to an operator that overlaps the promoter at the start of the cluster. - constitutive expression A state in which a gene is expressed continuously. - In the absence of βgalactosides, the lac operon is expressed only at a very low (basal) level.
+- Transcription of the lacZYA operon is controlled by a repressor protein (the lac repressor) that binds to an operator that overlaps the promoter at the start of the cluster. - In the absence of βgalactosides, the lac operon is expressed only at a very low (basal) level.

-lacZ (β-galactosidase)) plate tests and liquid culture assays for beta-gal activity units.
+lacZ (β-galactosidase)) plate tests and liquid culture assays fo beta-gal activity units.